FAQs – MENTEES

 Mentors have 5 days to consider and accept your request.
 Typically you will receive a response within a couple of days.
 If you have not received a response within 5 days, the partnership request will expire and you will be able to initiate a request with an alternative mentor.

-Mentoring partnerships in the Industry Mentoring - Vietnam program run for 12 weeks
+Mentoring partnerships in the Industry Mentoring - Vietnam program run for 12 weeks.
+However, if at the end of 12 weeks and both you and your mentor would like to extend your partnership, please let us know at firstname.lastname@example.org.

 We encourage you to discuss this with your mentor in the first instance.
 Identify the areas that you feel your interests are not aligned.
 For example are you seeking insights into a particular job role that your mentor does not feel experienced enough to guide you on?
 Seek advice and guidance by emailing us on email@example.com.
 We will provide our full support to resolve the situation in a positive manner for both parties.